kristopherjohnson/cxxforth/cxxforth.cpp.md

 There are basically two kinds of words in a Forth system:

-- primitive code: native code fragments that are executed directly by the CPU
+- primitive code: native subroutines that are executed directly by the CPU
 - colon definition: a sequence of Forth words compiled by `:` (colon), `:NONAME`, or `DOES>`.

 Every defined word has a `code` field that points to native code.
 In the case